Greece has ratified all major anti-bribery and anti-corruption international conventions:

-In its latest “Phase 3bis follow-up: Additional written report” of 2018, the OECD observes that Greece has fully implemented all the recommendations based on the conclusions of the two-year written follow-up report of June 2017.
+In its latest “Phase 3bis follow-up: Additional written report” of 2018, the Organisation for Economic Co-operation and Development (OECD) observes that Greece has fully implemented all the recommendations, based on the conclusions of the two-year written follow-up report of June 2017.

 The Enhanced Role of the Public Prosecutor at the Pre-trial Stage of Penal Procedure